Kao Cheng-yan: Political career

 In the 2004 ROC referendum, he debated DPP Legislator You Ching.
 In November 2019, Kao was ranked second on Green Party Taiwan's party list of legislative candidates contesting the 2020 elections.

 He opposes the completion of the Lungmen Nuclear Power Plant, leading the campaign to gather more than 120,000 signatures in order to add a referendum to the national ballot.
 His opposition to nuclear power dates back to 1979.

-Professionally, he is a professor in Computer Science (Bioinformatics) at the National Taiwan University.